dsbowen/flask-worker/docs_md/run.md

 Complex task finished
 ```

 While the complex task is executing, you'll see the loading gif in your browser.
-After the worker has finished, the page will reload with a 'Complex task finished' message.
+After the worker has finished, the page will reload with a 'Hello, World!' message.